glacier-modding/NavKit/README.md

 * Airg Generation
 * Faster Scene generation
+* Linux and MacOs support

 You can also build NavKit yourself:

 # Building instructions
+1. Clone this repository with the '--recurse-submodules' option
 1. Open in Visual Studio
 1. Cmake should load
 1. In the x64 command prompt make a build folder, cd into it, and run: